Elmartino4/spesh-animals/README.md

 Animals with unstable genetics, can change in size, speed, health, and power (attack damage)

 Larger animals will also drop more loot

+Right click on animals to get thier stats in a book

+**Requires pehkui**